MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Experimental Evaluation

 \subsubsection{Overall Effectiveness}

 To validate the effectiveness of \oursystem in malware detection, we randomly select 80\% of apps from our dataset to form the training set, and test on the rest of the apps.
 The process above is run for 5 times, each time using a different subset for testing, and we calculate the average for each metric as the results.
-Furthermore, We train our model with a fixed 100 epochs.
+Furthermore, we train our model with a fixed 100 epochs.
+In each epoch, we set the maximum walk length to 30, meaning each walk consists of 30 complete meta-path instances at most.
+This setting is applied to each meta-path group used in \textit{flow2vec}.

-The experimental results are shown at Lines 2-8 and Line 15 of \Cref{tab:overall}.
-From the table, we can see that \oursystem outperforms all other selected detection tools in Precision, Recall, Accuracy and F$_1$-score.
+The experimental results are shown at Lines 2-8 and Line 17 of \Cref{tab:overall}.
+From the table, we can see that \oursystem outperforms all other selected detection tools in Recall, Accuracy and F$_1$-score.
 Specifically, for the three improvements of HinDroid, HinDroid-rec outperforms HinDroid-n2v and HinDroid-m2v, which indicates that retaining HinDroid's representation method while optimizing API selection yields better results than replacing its representation method.
 Furthermore, the F$_1$-score of HinDroid-rec is better than that of MaMaDroid, Drebin, and AppPoet.
 This demonstrates the value of using the HIN to detect Android malware.
 Compared to HinDroid-rec, \oursystem provides a comprehensive assessment of apps by complementarily fusing the semantics from the views of data flows, control flows, and ICCs, rather than relying solely on the relations of API calls.
 Similarly, MaMaDroid focuses on the sequences of API calls, which only reflects a portion of the semantics extracted from the three views used in \oursystem.
 Moreover, the features used by AppPoet and Drebin are organized as sets of strings, whereas \oursystem extracts high-order features from the HIN that contains rich relations based on different types of flows, enabling the expression of more structural and semantic information.